 Whenever Canadian investors talk about the telecom industry, there are three names that often come to mind

 It makes sense considering the industry has ridiculously high barriers to entry.
-These three major telecom companies are protected by a highly regulated, somewhat monopoly like structure.
+These three Canadian stocks are protected by a highly regulated, somewhat monopoly like structure.
 No company has penetrated the barriers yet, and as such Canada has some of the highest wireless prices in the developed world.

 However, there are two companies that you would be wise to look at outside of the big three.
 One is primarily for growth, and the other sports one of the best dividends in the country today.
 Lets start with the income company first.

 Cogeco Communications (CCA.TO)